Renting a Moving Truck From U-Haul

 One of the most significant issues some people do not realize when booking a rental truck with U-Haul is their reservation is not guaranteed!
-So even though you have a location, truck size picked out, and a time of pick up your reservation is not complete.
-U-Haul does not consider your reservation locked in until you actually pick up the vehicle.
+So even though you have a location, truck size picked out, and the time of pick up, your reservation is not complete.
+U-Haul rental does not consider your reservation locked in until you pick up the vehicle.

-It is vital to call the day prior to your pick up to make sure the vehicle you would like is still in stock.
+It is vital to call the day before your pick-up to ensure the vehicle you would like is still in stock.
 If not, you may need to go to a different location unless you want to wait.

 Aside from the rental trucks available, U-Haul also offers other vehicles that might be more suitable.
-A pickup truck or a trailer might offer advantages over a standard rental truck.
+A pickup truck or one of their rental trailers might offer advantages over a standard rental truck.
 They also offer cargo vans as well.

-If you are looking to rent the 10-foot cargo van, you will have a problem with more than two passengers; other sizes should accommodate up to three, however.
+If you rent the 10-foot cargo van, you will have a problem with more than two passengers; other sizes should accommodate up to three, however.